Blake-Lee/rally-google-apps/rally-id-linker/README.md

 ## Installation Instructions
 1. Open appropriate spreadsheet
+2. Create a new blank project in the script editor
-2. On the menu bar, click Tools
+  1. On the menu bar, click 'Tools'
+  2. Click 'Script Editor'
+  3. Click 'Close' on the Welcome Screen
 3. Click Script Editor
 4. Click Close on the Welcome Screen
 5. Add the Code from Code.gs in this repo into that file